 art-K discusses the importance of art on BBC Radio London

 There are over 30 art-K clubs across England and together they teach over 3000 children a week.
-This makes us the largest dedicated educator of children’s art skills in the country, and we’re only just getting started. art-K may not be as established as some other well-known institutions, but our website traffic is higher; we’ve been featured on ITV, BBC Radio London and referenced in The Guardian as journalists look for stories and content around art.
+This makes us the largest dedicated educator of children’s art skills in the country, and we’re only just getting started. art-K may not be as established as some other well-known institutions, but our website traffic is higher; we’ve been featured on ITV, BBC Radio London, BBC Radio Kent, London Post, The Guardian and local news as journalists look for stories and content around art.

-As a network, our first ambition is to reach 10000 children a week under tuition, and as an art-K Franchise, you would be helping to achieve that milestone and recognition for art.
+As a network, our first ambition is to reach 10000 children a week under tuition, and as an art-K Franchisee, you would be helping to achieve that milestone and recognition for art.

 Why do we want to achieve that number?
 What will we do with it?